Joker (Jack Napier): Legacy

+Though gone, Joker continues to haunt Wayne and appears in his nightmares, particularly different versions of their confrontation in the cathedral where Joker hints that he knows Batman is Wayne.
+Wayne himself wrestles with the idea of informing Gordon that Napier was the one who killed his parents but decides against it to avoid the risk of exposing his identity as Batman.

+As a result of the Joker's rampage, Wayne funds and opens the Smylex Ward of the Gotham General Hospital to treat the damaged survivors, one of which is Karlo Babić, who was affected by Smylex-laced products smuggled from Central City and rendered comatose.
+When Babić awakens, he discovers that he can alter his face and voice at will to impersonate anyone.
+The head of the ward, Dr. Hugh Auslander, who is actually Dr. Hugo Strange using an alias, subsequently manipulates Babić into posing as the Joker to cover his actions while digging up and hiding the actual Joker's corpse to make it look as if the Joker has returned from the dead.
+Batman and Gordon eventually piece the mystery together and realise that the new Joker is Babić, who subsequently betrays Strange and helps Batman foil his plan to unleash his own Hegemon gas on Gotham and hold the city to ransom.

+After Strange is incarcerated and Babić turns himself in, the Joker's body is found and reburied.

 Production

 Casting

 Several actors were considered for the role of the Joker before Nicholson was cast.
 Robin Williams, Tim Curry, Willem Dafoe, Ray Liotta, David Bowie, and James Woods were all considered.
-Burton initially wanted to cast character actor John Glover (who would later appear in Batman & Robin as Dr. Jason Woodrue and work in Batman: The Animated Series as Riddler, and as Mr. Sivana in Shazam!).
+Burton initially wanted to cast character actor John Glover (who would later appear in Batman & Robin as Dr. Jason Woodrue and voice the Riddler in Batman: The Animated Series).
 Burton also considered Brad Dourif; but ultimately the studio insisted on using a bankable movie star.
 John Lithgow met with Burton about the part, but during their discussion attempted to talk the budding director out of casting him, which would be something he would later regret.
 Lithgow was also director Joe Dante's first choice for the role of the Joker when he was attached to direct the film in the early 1980s.
 Jack Nicholson had been the studio's top choice since 1980.
 Jon Peters approached Nicholson as far back as 1986, during filming of The Witches of Eastwick.
 Peter Guber took Burton and Nicholson on a horseback riding excursion in Aspen to get the pair acquainted and convince him to take the role.
 Nicholson's contract featured an "off-the-clock" agreement, specifying the number of hours he could have off, and allowed him to take time off to attend Los Angeles Lakers home games.

+Nicholson chose to take a lower fee up front in exchange for a higher percentage of the profits of the film, including toys and merchandise.
+As a result, instead of the $10 million he would normally have received, he made more than $50 million.